-Maximpact Wins Northern’s Support to Ease Refugees’ Integration
+Maximpact wins Northern Ireland’s Support to Ease Refugees’ Integration

-Accelerating into 2019 with prospects to help migrants integrate in English predominant environments, Maximpact recently received the Northern Ireland Government’s Department for the Economy’s support to run its Fast Track to Employment Programme for Syrian refugees.
+Accelerating into 2019 with prospects to help migrants integrate in English predominant environments, Maximpact recently received the Northern Ireland Department for the Economy’s support for its Fast Track to Employment Programme for Syrian refugees.

 Since the 2011 civil war in Syria, more than 250 000 lives were lost, putting the country at the core of the most internally displaced people and refugees in the world.
 After the SVPRS (Syrian Vulnerable Persons Resettlement Scheme) was initiated in 2014, there is greater awareness around helping those seeking asylum.
 Providing a safe haven for Syrians wanting to restart their lives has now become a priority.
 For many immigrants, however, relocating to a new country, especially where a foreign language is predominant, can be daunting.
 Language and employment are key elements to achieving social and economic integration.
 Equipping migrants with the skills they need to flourish in these areas are important cornerstones in their new life journey.